 Eating the wrong type of food can cause health problems to your pooch.
 The symptoms vary from vomiting, kidney failure or even death.
 Watch what your dog eats to avoid these problems.
 When you notice any of these symptoms, seek medical help from your vet immediately.

 Dogs can find nutritional benefits in foods like vegetables, pasta rice, and some fruits.
+Be careful when feeding your dog watermelons or other similar fruits having hard skin and seeds.
 Boiled beef is also good.
 Do not give it mutton or chicken.
 Do not add any fats or oil to the beef while cooking.
 Just add salt and let it boil.
 You can then give it to your dog together with rice.
 The quantity of the food for sensitive stomach depends on the size of the dog.
 The larger the dog the more the food.

 Most people give toxic foods to their dogs without knowing.
 Here is a list of some of the foods that your dog should not eat